lunDreame/user-bambulab-firmware/README.md

 ## Known Issues
 - Update failures are occurring for X1C and X1CC models.
 Due to the lack of access to these devices, addressing this issue remains uncertain.

+## Firmware information Contributors
+- AMT -> a1 mini
+- Marida -> a1